sobebarali/useHely/apps/docs/src/content/docs/api/02-authentication.md

 2. **Tenant Validation** - Does the hospital exist and is it ACTIVE or VERIFIED?
 3. **User Lookup** - Does the user exist with this email?
 4. **Password Verification** - Is the password correct?
+5. **MFA Check** (if user has MFA enabled)
+   - Generate challenge token
+   - Cache challenge in Redis (5-minute TTL)
+   - Return MFA challenge response
+   - Client prompts for TOTP code
+   - Client submits MFA grant with `challenge_token` and `code`
+   - Verify TOTP or backup code against user's MFA settings
+   - Proceed to step 6 on success
-5. **Staff Record Check** - Does the user have a Staff record in this tenant?
+6. **Staff Record Check** - Does the user have a Staff record in this tenant?
-6. **Staff Status Check** - Is the Staff record ACTIVE?
+7. **Staff Status Check** - Is the Staff record ACTIVE?
-7. **Role/Permission Load** - Load tenant-specific roles and permissions
+8. **Role/Permission Load** - Load tenant-specific roles and permissions
+9. **Token Issuance** - Generate and return access + refresh tokens

 #### Multi-Hospital User Scenario